 Since my family and I began eating more healthily, I have found our tastes have changed and we don’t need things to be quite as sweet.
 However, if you feel you need a sweeter flavour, feel free to serve some maple syrup alongside to pour over top.

-If you need the recipe to be dairy free, you can use almond milk or any other nut milk you prefer.
+If you need the recipe to be dairy-free, you can use almond milk or any other nut milk you prefer.
 The recipe tastes slightly less rich, but no less satisfying.

-Gluten Free Cranberry Orange Baked Oatmeal – Printable Recipe
+Cranberry Orange Baked Oatmeal – Printable Recipe

 Gluten Free Cranberry Orange Baked Oatmeal